AlbanBeluli/Hacking/README.md

 # Hacking Stuff

-This repository contains a collection of commands for reconnaissance, networking utilities, Linux hacking techniques, and playful activities.
+This repository contains a collection of commands for reconnaissance, networking utilities, Linux hacking techniques, password cracking, and playful activities.
 Use these responsibly and only on systems you have explicit permission to test.
 This `README.md` serves as a quick reference for security enthusiasts and learners.

 ---